programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ```
 First, we import the Pandas library and the basic elements from Bokeh (i.e. `figure`, `output_file`, `show`, and `ColumnDataSource`).
 We also make two new imports: `Spectral5` is a pre-made five color pallette, one of Bokeh's many [pre-made color palettes](https://bokeh.pydata.org/en/latest/docs/reference/palettes.html), and `factor_cmap` is a helper method for mapping colors to bars in a bar-charts.

-After the imports, we set our `output_file`  and load the thor_wwii.csv file into a `dataframe`.
+After the imports, we set our `output_file`  and load the thor_wwii.csv file into a `DataFrame`.

 We now need to get from the 170,000+ records of individual missions to one record per attacking country with the total munitions dropped.

 ```python
 grouped = df.groupby('COUNTRY_FLYING_MISSION')['TOTAL_TONS', 'TONS_HE', 'TONS_IC', 'TONS_FRAG'].sum()
 ```
-Pandas let's us do this in a single line of code by using the `groupby` dataframe method.
+Pandas lets us do this in a single line of code by using the `groupby` dataframe method.
 This method accepts a column by which to group the data and one or more aggregating methods that tell Pandas how to group the data together.
 The output is a new dataframe.

 Let's take this one piece at a time.
 The `groupby('COUNTRY_FLYING_MISSION')` sets the column that we are grouping on.
 In other words, this says that we want the resulting dataframe to have one row per unique entry in the column `COUNTRY_FLYING_MISSION`.
-Since we do not care about aggregating all 19 columns in the dataframe, we choose just the tons of munitions columns with the indexer, `['TOTAL_TONS', 'TONS_HE', 'TONS_IC', 'TONS_FRAG']`.
+Since we don't care about aggregating all 19 columns in the dataframe, we choose just the tons of munitions columns with the indexer, `['TOTAL_TONS', 'TONS_HE', 'TONS_IC', 'TONS_FRAG']`.
 Finally, we use the `sum` method to let Pandas know how to aggregate all of the different rows.
 Other methods also exist for aggregating, such as `count`, `mean`, `max`, and `min`.

-If you execute `print(grouped)` , you will see that Pandas has grouped by the five unique countries in our dataset and summed the total tons dropped by each.
+If you execute `print(grouped)`, you'll see that Pandas has grouped by the five unique countries in our dataset and summed the total tons dropped by each.
 You can also see the dataset has some problems!
 South Africa and New Zealand dropped more high explosives than the total tons column!
 Problems like this are typical of large, manually-created datasets and this is a great reminder why is so important to explore and visualize your data before creating research results.

 ```
                         TOTAL_TONS     TONS_HE     TONS_IC  TONS_FRAG